 If you’ve previously linked Docker Hub to your Bitbucket account, you’ll be able to skip to Creating an Automated Build.

-Linking to your Bitbucket account
+Link to your Bitbucket account

 In order to set up an Automated Build of a repository on Bitbucket, you need to link your Docker Hub account to a Bitbucket account.
 This will allow the registry to see your Bitbucket repositories.

-To add, remove or view your linked account, go to the Linked Accounts & Services section of your Hub profile Settings.
+To add, remove, or view your linked account, go to the Linked Accounts & Services section of your Hub profile Settings.

 Then follow the onscreen instructions to authorize and link your Bitbucket account to Docker Hub.
 Once it is linked, you’ll be able to create a Docker Hub repository from which to create the Automatic Build.

-Creating an Automated Build
+Create an Automated Build